Today’s date has an ironic link to two famous rock music quotes associated with the deaths of two of rock’s most legendary bad boys.

 I’ll sleep when I'm dead.”

 It was also used as the title of a book about him, compiled by his former wife, Crystal, and published in 2007.
-(The full title is: I'll Sleep When I'm Dead: The Dirty Life and Times of Warren Zevon.)

-At that point, it was public knowledge that Zevon’s cancer was likely to be terminal.
-His fan and friend Letterman asked him if facing death gave him any new insights about life.
+His fan and friend Letterman asked Warren during the show if facing death had given him any new insights about life.

 Zevon’s reply included three words that became another famous quote: “Enjoy every sandwich."